-Viewing and verifying the overlap between two files is similar to viewing and verifying matches within a single file (see View/Verify Matches).
+Viewing and verifying the overlap between two files is similar to viewing and verifying matches within a single file (see View/Verify Matches on page 86).
 The only difference is that different reports are used and you can only View Overlap in pairs, not sets.